JuLi0n21/osu-progressCLI/README.md

 5. CLick the Pen on the Website insert ur Clientid and ClientSecret and ur userid.
 6. Hit save and refresh the Page ur Profile Stats should appear

+#EWWW the websites are fuckign ugly i dont like them
+if u dont like the pages U CAN MAKE UR OWN ONE

+put the html/css/js/img files inside the public folders and u can fill them with ur own junk
+### integrated api
+to better enhance ur own webpages u can use the data from the internal api

+current endpoints are
+- api/beatmaps/...
+    - search
+        - parameters searchquery="this is a search"
+    -  averages
+    -  score
+        - id
+- api/banchotime
+- api/banchotimebyday
+- api/timewasted
+- api/timewastedbyday

 ## TODOs (no prioritys)

 - [ ] extract js and css out of the page generation (server side serving needed)